 "Pax Ney Loron" the emperor, of stature short and stout,

 Some say it's just an anagram, not hard to figure out.

 Master of the universe, no less would 'er suffice,

-But fated for captivity, done in by "fire and ice."
+Fated for captivity; done in by fire and ice.

-Then rose the master orator, a harbinger of doom,
+Then rose the master orator, the harbinger of doom,

 To raise again his chosen race, from hopelessness and gloom.

-Cold and ruthless is the one, whose name the prophets whisper,
+Cold and ruthless was the one, whose name the prophets whispered,

 Rising from obscurity, the child known as "Hister".